cloudmesh-community/sp19-222-101/project-report/report.md

 spam filtering [@androutsopoulos2000evaluation], which is the process of grouping together variations of the same root word.
 For instance, a lemmatizer would group all instances of the words "include", "includes", and "included" in the same category.
-The dataset that we used to train our algorithm was already lemmatized, so we did not need to go through this process ourselves.
+The data set that we used to train our algorithm was already lemmatized, so we did not need to go through this process ourselves.

 Once the email texts were filtered, we then created vectors of word frequencies